mhsendur/ChatGPT-Grade-Predictor/README.md

 # RESULTS:

 <img width="877" alt="Screenshot 2024-01-19 at 18 48 13" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/15192c28-11ae-452f-b880-61ef938ee1f9">

 Distrubiution of homework scores show how uneven and skewed the data is.

 <img width="901" alt="Screenshot 2024-01-19 at 18 48 55" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/e8d0151c-5f42-449c-b39d-dcbaff947ad9">

 Boxplot showing the distribution of grades given that "thanks" was used or not.

 ![heatmap_features](https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/f43dc6aa-8aa2-4974-8506-0772d7e082df)

 Heatmap of the existing features and added engineered features and their correlations shown on a heatmap.

 <img width="879" alt="Screenshot 2024-01-19 at 18 49 04" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/5681afa1-28db-4c98-b16a-6487d6229ec9">

 Code Patterns in GPT responses and the homework grades.

 <img width="483" alt="Screenshot 2024-01-19 at 19 17 35" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/eb47a89a-3ec9-4102-9478-cf8ba27dcf20">

 Average R^2 and MSE values of the model with cross-validation and scalar

 # TEAM CONTRIBUTIONS: (_List all team members by their names and how they contributed to the project_)

-1. İsmail Çakmak:
+1. İsmail Çakmak: Conversational dynamics and responsiveness, cross validation and normalization.
-2. Göktuğ Gökyılmaz:
+2. Göktuğ Gökyılmaz: Question answering behavior and responsiveness, testing the subsets of features.
-3. Mustafa Harun Şendur:
+3. Mustafa Harun Şendur: User interaction patterns and language usage, data visualization.
-4. Pınar Şen:
+4. Pınar Şen: Sentiment analysis and preparing the README file.

+Brainstorming for new feature ideas, division of work and determining the preprocessing steps were done as a team.